Nuitka/Nuitka/README.rst

 - Operating System: Linux, FreeBSD, NetBSD, macOS X, and Windows (32/64 bits).

   Others may work as well.
 The portability is expected to be generally good, but the e.g. Scons usage may have to be adapted.
 Make sure to match Windows Python and C compiler architecture, or else you will get cryptic error messages.

 - Architectures: x86, x86_64 (amd64), and arm, likely many more

   Other architectures are expected to also work, out of the box, as Nuitka is generally not using any hardware specifics.
 These are just the ones tested and known to be good.
 Feedback is welcome.
-Generally the architectures that Debian supports can be considered good and tested too.
+Generally, the architectures that
+  Debian supports can be considered good and tested too.

 .. [#] Support for this C11 is a given with gcc 5 or higher or any clang
        version.
 The MSVC compiler doesn't do it yet.
 But as a workaround, as the C++03 language standard is very overlapping with C11, it is then used instead where the C compiler is too old.
-Nuitka used to require a C++ compiler in the past, but it changed.
+Nuitka used to require a
+       C++ compiler in the past, but it changed.

 .. [#] Download MinGW64 from here http://mingw-w64.org/ and choose 64 or 32
        bits matching your Python.
 Use both MinGW64 and 64 bits Python if you have the choice of which Python to use.
-Install it to ``C:\MinGW64`` or ``\MinGW64`` (same disk root as Nuitka running) to find it automatically.
+Install it to ``C:\MinGW64`` or
+       ``\MinGW64`` (same disk root as Nuitka running) to find it automatically.
        Also, when prompted, use ``posix`` for threads and ```dwarf`` for exception model, although these currently do not matter at all.

-.. [#] Installation of matching MinGW64 is easiest of you have an AnaConda or
+.. [#] Installation of matching MinGW64 is easiest if you have an Anaconda or
-       MiniConda installation and execute
+       Miniconda installation and execute
        ``<path_to_Anaconda>\Scripts\conda install m2w64-gcc libpython`` and then
        before you run Nuitka do
        ``setenv CC=<path_to_Anaconda>\Library\mingw-w64\bin\gcc.exe``